October 18-23, 2015

 Accommodations and meals are included in the ERD tuition.
 ERD participants will be housed in the Wrigley Institute for Environmental Studies dorm rooms and apartments.
 Meals are served in the Institute's cafeteria.

-The $675 fee for ERD covers tuition, room and board (Sunday pm - Friday noon).
-The course is restricted to 16 students.
+The $825 fee for ERD covers tuition, room and board (Sunday pm - Friday noon).
+The course is limited to 16 students and requires a minimum of 6 students to rum.
 A $100 deposit is required to reserve a spot in the class.
 Refunds must be requested in writing.
 No refunds are issued after one month prior to the start of the class!

 Note: For those participants who want to participate in the optional scuba dives, a recent AAUS equivalent diving medical, signed by a physician, and dive logs for the past year are required in advance.